 - Notification of symposia, workshops, and continuing education programs; updates on progress and clinical trials, collaboration across disciplines.

 - Educational Activities.
-The Administrative Core organizes annually three or four workshops or mini-symposia focused on selected topics of IDD.
+The Administrative Core organizes workshops or mini-symposia focused on selected topics of IDD.

 - Collaborator Referral.